Grantjnr/PHP_index.php/README.md

-# PHP_index.php
+# PHP_Project_Work
-#This contains the code for the Student Planner Project.
+#This contains both the code and database connection for the Student Planner Project.